 Cannabidiol (CBD) products for pets have grown in popularity in recent years, with many dog owners reporting benefits when using them to treat anxiety in their canine companions.

-However, although there are more CBD products available on the market and aimed at improving the well-being of our four-legged friends, it is important to note that there is currently limited information regarding the safety and efficacy of cannabidiol in cats.
+However, although more CBD products are available on the market and aimed at improving the well-being of our four-legged friends, it is important to note that there is currently limited information regarding the safety and efficacy of cannabidiol in cats.

 The good news is that compared to THC oil, CBD oil was associated with fewer side effects when given to cats.
 These results support further research into the potential therapeutic uses of CBD in cats and its consideration as a safe treatment option in veterinary medicine.